-Felipe Dreesmann is a freshman in the School of Foreign Service with an interest in the intersection between international affairs and business.
+Felipe Dreesmann is a first year student in the School of Foreign Service with an interest in the intersection between international affairs and business.
 Felipe was born and raised in London, and is half-Brazilian and half-Dutch.
 Outside of class, Felipe enjoys skiing and reading.

 Anya Pallamreddy is from Bangalore, India.
-She is currently a freshman in the College and hopes to possibly major in Economics and Math.
-Outside of the classroom, she’s really passionate about sports and fitness (she did competitive swimming in high school!) and learning new languages.
+She is a first year student in the College and hopes to possibly major in Economics and Math.
+Outside of the classroom, she’s passionate about sports and fitness (she did competitive swimming in high school!) and learning new languages.
 Having grown up in India, she has become more and more interested in social entrepreneurship over the years and is so excited to be a part of SIPS to take that passion forward both for herself and for others.

-Renzogio Garcia is a freshman at the McDonough School of Business and is planning to double major in Finance and Operations and Analytics with a minor in Computer Science.
+Renzogio Garcia is a first year student at the McDonough School of Business and is planning to double major in Finance and Operations and Analytics with a minor in Computer Science.
 He is from Jersey City, NJ and enjoys cooking, tinkering, and playing volleyball.
 On campus, he is involved with Club Filipino, the Asian American Musical (no) pressure, Hoya Taxa, and BlackGen Capital Hoyas.